Mucandaniel/CV/README.md

 # CV
-A description of my past and current experiences of my life and career
+A description of my past and current experiences in my life and career